TandonDevOps/IndraABM/README.md

 This will set up your login and install some dependencies using `pip`.
 Follow the outputted instructions for setting your environment variables.

-To build the Docker container with the development environment, run `make dev_container`.

-To run the Docker container with the development environment, run `./dev_cont.sh`.

 To run tests, run `make tests`.

 To push to staging, run `make staging`.
 This will build the staging server,